x-o1d/aragalaya-online/README.md

 git clone git@github.com:x-o1d/aragalaya-online.git
 ```

+#### setup editor

+install the 'Svelte for VS Code' plugin for VS Code
+while any text editor should work, the official VS Code plugin provides a lot more feature

 #### start dev server

 go to the project root directory in a terminal and run the below commands